tcbic/DS-Unit-1-Sprint-5-Data-Storytelling-Blog-Post/readme.md

 _These milestones are suggested to help you have confidence that you're on track for a great project!_

-Friday, Sprint 2
+End of Sprint 2
-- Look at examples
+- Look at examples of past projects

-Thursday, Sprint 3
 - Start your GitHub Pages portfolio site

-Thursday, Sprint 4
+End of Sprint 4
 - Finalize your topic and dataset

-Friday, Sprint 4
 - Write the first draft of your project description, for your short summary

-Monday, Sprint 5 — start of day
+Module 1, Sprint 5
 - Begin to analyze and visualize your data

-Tuesday, Sprint 5 — end of day
+Module 2, Sprint 5 - end of day
 - Revise your description for your short summary
 - Create your first annotated visualization for your short summary

-Thursday, Sprint 5 — end of day
+Module 4, Sprint 5 — end of day
 - Complete your code and blog post
+- Share your draft with classmates for feedback

-Friday, Sprint 5 — AM
+Before Class - Last day of Sprint 5
 - Practice your 2 minute presentation
 - Publish your blog post on Medium or GitHub Pages
 - Push your code to GitHub
 - Add your short summary to your porfolio site
 - Link from your portfolio site to your blog post and code

-Friday, Sprint 5 — PM
+During Class - Last day of Sprint 5
 - Give your 2 minute presentation for your cohort

 ## Examples